 The healing process is different from other types of LASIK:

-Because Dr. Mozayeni is a cornea specialist, he is exceptionally capable of detecting subtle corneal abnormalities and recommending the safest, most predictable procedure for you.
-This is why meeting your doctor and having a complete and thorough consultation to determine what types of LASIK are best for you is perhaps the most important part of your vision correction experience.
+Because our surgeons are cornea specialists, they are exceptionally capable of detecting subtle corneal abnormalities and recommending the safest, most predictable procedure for you.
+This is why being evaluated by your surgeon and having a complete and thorough consultation to determine what type of procedure is best for you is perhaps the most important part of your vision correction experience.

-Come visit us for a free consultation with Dr. Mozayeni at Providence Eye & Laser Specialists to determine which types of LASIK are right for you, so you can start to see more and live better.
+Come visit us for a free consultation to determine which type of LASIK may be right for you, so you can start to see more and live better.